diced/zipline-docs/docs/guides/oauth/google.md

 Make sure you have the [`FEATURES_OAUTH_REGISTRATION`](/docs/config/features#featuresoauthregistration) environment variable set to `true`, or none of the endpoints will work.

-If you have set up everything correctly, you can now navigate to the login page and click the "Login with Discord" button.
+If you have set up everything correctly, you can now navigate to the login page and click the "Login with Google" button.